CassieAramil95/SessionTimeout/README.md

 # Steps to setup project

-Download project and open folder in desired IDE (VSCode is the best option)
+Download project, unzip and open folder in desired IDE (VSCode is the best in my opinion)

 Open terminal (Ctrl ~) and install packages mentioned below: